-The Leander Chamber of Commerce and Leander Economic Development office share the same office space.
-We are here to help you start and grow your business.
-If you are looking at starting a business in Leander, TX, call us and setup an appointment.
+The Leander Chamber of Commerce is here to help you start and grow your business.
+If you are looking at starting a business in Leander, Texas, call us and setup an appointment.
 We are happy to help answer questions and guide you through site location, help you with initial contacts, and market your new venture.

-- Personal Goals, Skills, and Financial Assessment Assistance with Market Research and Feasibility Analysis Preparations for Business Planning; Legal and Tax Structure Assistance; Business Plan Assistance; Implementation of Marketing and Financial Plans; Establishment of Bookkeeping System and International Trade Development Basic Requirements for Starting Your Business.
+- Business Planning: Personal Goals, Skills, and Financial Assessment Assistance with Market Research and Feasibility Analysis Preparations; Legal and Tax Structure Assistance; Business Plan Assistance; Implementation of Marketing and Financial Plans; Establishment of Bookkeeping System and International Trade Development Basic Requirements for Starting Your Business.

 - Registering the name of your business: You must obtain an Assumed Name Certificate (DBA) at the County Clerk after verifying that the name you have chosen has not already been registered in the county.
-Contact the Williamson County Clerk at (512) 943-1515, 405 Martin Luther King St, Georgetown, TX 78626-4901.
+Contact the Williamson County Clerk at (512) 943-1515, 405 Martin Luther King St., Georgetown, Texas 78626-4901.
 For filing instructions click here.

 - State Sales Tax Permit: Business involved in selling, renting, leasing or providing taxable items or services must obtain a Sales Tax Permit from the Texas Comptroller of Public Accounts.
 This office also assesses the annual state franchise tax from Texas corporations.
 There is no cost to obtain the sales tax permit.

 - Employer Identification Number (EIN): The federal tax number is required by all businesses except sole proprietorships with no employees.
 This number is used to file Employer Tax Returns, make deposits of employment taxes, and file business tax returns.
 This number is obtained from the Internal Revenue Service (IRS) and there is no cost for the number.